Login with Patreon

 Nyx hissed with excitement as the Patronus disappeared into the distance.

 But that’s what brutes with more anger than sense would do.
 It would be easy to force his entry into Malfoy Manor, but the implicit threat and offence of these actions would not be something that would be well-received.
+It might very well lose him his ally of convenience.

 But on the small chance she could be of help, Harry was willing to try.